enkidevs/curriculum/javascript/core/flow-control/loops-part-1.md

 // 0, 1, 2, 3, 4, 5, 6, 7, 8, 9
 ```

-**do while**
+### `do..while` loop

-`do`/`while` loops are similar to `while` loops but have the important difference that they will always run at least once before the condition is checked:
+`do..while` loops are similar to `while` loops but have the important difference that they will always run at least once before the condition is checked:

 ```javascript
 let i = 10;